Intellisrc/m2d2/README.md

 ## List inside object

-If you want to specify a list inside an object, you need to specify the `template` and the `data` properties:
+If you want to specify a list inside an object, you need to specify the `template` and the `items` properties:

 ```html
 <form>